Pangani/airbnb-clone-project/README.md

 - **Database Administrator:** manages the database design, indexing & optimisation
 - **DevOps Engineer:** handles the deployment, monitoring, and scaling of digital services
 - **QA Engineer:** ensures the backend functionalities are thoroughyly tested and meets the quality standards

+## Technology Stack
+- **Django:** A high-level Python web framework used for building the RESTful API.
+- **Django REST Framework:** Provides tools for creating and managing RESTful APIs.
+- **PostgreSQL:** A powerful relational database used for data storage.
+- **GraphQL:** Allows for flexible and efficient querying of data.
+- **Celery:** For handling asynchronous tasks such as sending notifications or processing payments.
+- **Redis:** Used for caching and session management.
+- **Docker:** Containerization tool for consistent development and deployment environments.
+- **CI/CD Pipelines:** Automated pipelines for testing and deploying code changes.